Mahnaz-karimi/machine-learning-first/README.md

 ##

-in python or in terminale
+in python or in CMD

 pip3 install <programs name>